quicwg/multipath/draft-ietf-quic-multipath.md

   the connection with an error of type TRANSPORT_PARAMETER_ERROR.
 Setting this parameter is equivalent to sending a MAX_SERVER_PATHS ({{max-paths-frame}}) of the corresponding type with the same value.
-If the initial_max_server_paths is not advertised by both endpoitns, servers MUST NOT initiate paths.
+If the initial_max_server_paths is not advertised by both endpoints, servers MUST NOT initiate paths.

 If any of the endpoints does not advertise the initial_max_client_paths transport